jvlflame/JAV-Sort-Scrape-javlibrary/README.md

     - I have provided two recently scraped spreadsheets in the repository as `emby_actor_thumbs/R18-Aug-30-2019.csv` Use last-first if your `name-order` in your settings is set to _last_, and vice-versa.

-3. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video. - **_Stop here if you are using Plex_**
+3. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video. - **_Stop here if you are using Plex or you don't want actor images in Emby/Jellyfin_**

     - You can re-run this script on existing directories to replace old metadata files if you make changes to your settings

 4. Go to your Emby server and make sure all your videos are imported.
 This is important, as the next step will call Emby's API to get your current actor list.
+Take a look at [Emby's documentation](https://github.com/MediaBrowser/Emby/wiki/Api-Key-Authentication) on how to generate an API key to insert into your settings file.

 5. Run `Get-EmbyActorThumbs.ps1` to get Emby actor name/id to compare with R18 spreadsheet and create a .csv spreadsheet specified in `actor-csv-export-path`.
 Make sure the spreadsheet you created in `Get-R18ThumbUrls.ps1` is specified in `r18-export-csv-path` as it will be referenced in this script.